Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Results

 Figure~\ref{fig:mrd_bns} shows the MRD of BNSs from Pop.~III and Pop.~II stars.
 For Pop.~III stars, we take into account all the simulated models reported in Table~\ref{table:ic_costa}.
 In the case of Pop.~II stars, instead, we only consider the fiducial model kro1.
-As we did for BHNSs, we compare these MRDs with the one derived by \citet{sevn2023}, which includes higher metallicity stars.
+As we did for BHNSs, we compare these MRDs with the one derived by \citet{sevn2023}, which includes higher-metallicity stars.

 The MRD of BNSs from Pop.~III stars peaks at $z\sim15$, for all considered models.
-Here, the different models we simulated span five orders of magnitude $\left[\mathcal{R}_{\rm BNS}(z\sim15)\sim10^{-3}-15\,\rm Gpc^{-3}\,yr^{-1}\right]$.
+Here, the different models we simulated span five orders of magnitude: $\left[\mathcal{R}_{\rm BNS}(z\sim15)\sim10^{-3}-15\,\rm Gpc^{-3}\,yr^{-1}\right]$.
 Because of the extremely short BNS delay times (see Sec.~\ref{sec:bns_deltimes} and Fig.~\ref{fig:tdel_bns}), the MRDs from Pop.~III stars peak in the vicinity of the peak of the chosen star formation rate density.
-The trend of all Pop.~III MRDs at $z<5$ is also due to the convolution of the small delay times ($<50\,\rm Myr$) with the chosen $\psi(z',Z)$ (see Fig.~\ref{fig:sfrd}).
+At $z < 5$, their behavior is driven by the convolution of the short delay times ($<50\,\mathrm{Myr}$) with the chosen $\psi(z',Z)$ (see Fig.~\ref{fig:sfrd}).
 Since Pop.~III BNSs lack systems with long delay times, their MRDs rapidly decline once the underlying star formation rate density drops, without extending significantly beyond the star formation rate density cutoff.

 Model kro1 produces the highest MRD for Pop.~III stars, with $\mathcal{R}_{\rm BNS}(z)\sim15\,\rm Gpc^{-3}\,yr^{-1}$ at $z\sim15$.
 The peak of our fiducial Pop.~III model (log1) is an order of magnitude lower.
 In fact, kro1 produces less massive BNS progenitors involved in premature mergers.
-As discussed in Sec.~\ref{sec:mrd_bhns}, models adopting the initial orbital period distribution from \cite{sb2013} also result in lower MRDs in this case.
+As is discussed in Sec.~\ref{sec:mrd_bhns}, models adopting the initial orbital period distribution from \cite{sb2013} also result in lower MRDs in this case.
 In Appendix~\ref{app:sfrd_comparison}, we take into account the impact of Pop.~III star formation rate density models on the MRDs.

 The BNS MRD from Pop.~II stars dominates over the one from Pop.~III stars up to $z\sim10$, where it reaches a value of $\mathcal{R}_{\rm BNS}(z\sim10) \sim 5\,\rm Gpc^{-3}\,yr^{-1}$.
 There, the MRD of Pop.~III BNSs from model kro1 is within the same order of magnitude.
-As pointed out for Pop.~III BNSs, also Pop.~II BNS mergers have extremely short delay times, leading to a drop in the MRD at $z<5$.
+As was pointed out for Pop.~III BNSs, Pop.~II BNS mergers also have extremely short delay times, leading to a drop in the MRD at $z<5$.